ksudhir007/mizu/docs/index.md

 Run `mizu` and supply Kubernetes pod name to tap, for example:

 ```
-mizu tap <podname>
+mizu tap <podname> [-n <namespace>]
 ```

+_Notes:_
-_Notes:_ you should have `kubectl` configured to run against your Kubernetes cluster.
+You should have `kubectl` configured to run against your Kubernetes cluster.
+Namespace is required in case the pod is in a different namespace than the default one.

 After `mizu` starts and successfully connects to the specified pod, you point your browser [the traffic viewer web interface](http://localhost:8899/) which is available at [http://localhost:8899/](http://localhost:8899/)